@masatomakino/threejs-interactive-object

 Returns boolean

-True if the radio button is enabled and not frozen, false otherwise
+True if the radio button is enabled and not exclusively selected, false otherwise

-Overrides the base checkActivity to include frozen state consideration.
-Radio buttons become frozen when selected to prevent re-selection, implementing the exclusive selection behavior required for radio button groups.
+Overrides the base checkActivity to include exclusive selection state consideration.
+Radio buttons become exclusively selected when chosen to prevent re-selection, implementing the exclusive selection behavior required for radio button groups.

 Activity status depends on both: